Milankovitch cycles: Effect on lengths of seasons

 The seasons are quadrants of the Earth's orbit, marked by the two solstices and the two equinoxes.
 Kepler's second law states that a body in orbit traces equal areas over equal times; its orbital velocity is highest around perihelion and lowest around aphelion.
 The Earth spends less time near perihelion and more time near aphelion.
 This means that the lengths of the seasons vary.
-Perihelion currently occurs around 3 January, so the Earth's greater velocity shortens winter and autumn in the northern hemisphere.
+Perihelion currently occurs around 3 January, so the Earth's greater velocity shortens winter and autumn in the northern hemisphere, and summer and spring in the southern hemisphere.
 Summer in the northern hemisphere is 4.66 days longer than winter, and spring is 2.9 days longer than autumn.
+In the southern hemisphere this is the reverse, winter is 4.66 days longer than summer, and autumn is 2.9 days longer than spring.
 Greater eccentricity increases the variation in the Earth's orbital velocity.
 Currently, however, the Earth's orbit is becoming less eccentric (more nearly circular).
 This will make the seasons in the immediate future more similar in length.

 Axial tilt (obliquity)

 The angle of the Earth's axial tilt with respect to the orbital plane (the obliquity of the ecliptic) varies between 22.1° and 24.5°, over a cycle of about 41,000 years.
-The current tilt is 23.44°, roughly halfway between its extreme values.
-The tilt last reached its maximum in 8,700 BCE.
+The current tilt is 23.446°, roughly halfway between its extreme values.
+The tilt last reached its maximum in 8,700 BCE, which correlates with the beginning of the Holocene, the current geological epoch.
 It is now in the decreasing phase of its cycle, and will reach its minimum around the year 11,800 CE.
 Increased tilt increases the amplitude of the seasonal cycle in insolation, providing more solar radiation in each hemisphere's summer and less in winter.
 However, these effects are not uniform everywhere on the Earth's surface.
 Increased tilt increases the total annual solar radiation at higher latitudes, and decreases the total closer to the equator.

 The current trend of decreasing tilt, by itself, will promote milder seasons (warmer winters and colder summers), as well as an overall cooling trend.
-Because most of the planet's snow and ice lies at high latitude, decreasing tilt may encourage the termination of an interglacial period and the onset of a glacial period for two reasons: 1) there is less overall summer insolation, and, 2) there is less insolation at higher latitudes (which melts less of the previous winter's snow and ice).
+Because most of the planet's snow and ice lies at high latitude, decreasing tilt may encourage the termination of an interglacial period (and lead to an overall cooler climate) and the onset of a glacial period for two reasons: 1) there is less overall summer insolation, and 2) there is less insolation at higher latitudes (which melts less of the previous winter's snow and ice).